jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 In certain situations, it can be useful.
 In cases like GitOps or where environment configuration is stored in source control.

-So, this model is really better suited in cases in situations where deployment configuration is stored.
+So, this model is really better suited in cases in situations dealing with deployments.

+The other reason this branching model is so popular is because of it's perceived flexibility.
+When resorting to rebasing or cherry-picking, individual work items can be approved and moved from one environment to another at any given moment.

 ### Why Not